Keith Hancock (historian): Academic career

 He was Professor of Modern History at the University of Adelaide between 1924 and 1933.
 On his appointment he was aged only 25, the youngest professor in the British Commonwealth, and one who had held no previous teaching post.
-In 1930 he published Australia, a book which was well received and notable for its ironic tone, particularly in criticism of Australian institutions such as tariff protection, was highly influential, and is still frequently quoted today.
+In 1930 he published Australia, a book which was well received and notable for its ironic tone, particularly in criticism of Australian institutions such as tariff protection, was highly influential, and is frequently quoted even today.

 From 1934 to 1944 Hancock was the Professor of History at University of Birmingham and during this war period was also appointed to the War Cabinet Offices.
 His Survey of British Commonwealth Affairs was published in three volumes in 1937–42.
 In 1941 he was appointed Supervisor of the United Kingdom Civil Series of the History of the Second World War and was thereafter editor of the series.
-In 1943, he published Argument of Empire, he defended the British Empire.
+In 1943, Argument of Empire was published, in which Hancock defended the British Empire.

-In 1949, with Margaret Gowing, he wrote The British War Economy, the introductory volume to that series.
+In 1949, with Margaret Gowing, he wrote ', the first volume of the History of the Second World War series.
 Between 1944 and 1949, he returned to Oxford, becoming Chichele Professor of Economic History.
 During the War he also played a role in Civil Defence, serving as a firewatcher.
 He was knighted in 1953, partially for his services in writing and editing the histories.